unoplatform/uno/doc/articles/features/status-bar-theme-color.md

 ## Concluding remarks

 This is just one way to show how it could be done.
-Alternatively, depending on the application, the follow options can also be considered:
+Alternatively, depending on the application, the following options can also be considered:
-- Attached Property on the `CommandBar` (when multiple pages are used)
+- [Attached Property](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/attached-properties-overview) on the `CommandBar` (when multiple pages are used)
 - Xaml Grid/Border/Image that goes under the StatusBar (with `WindowManagerFlags.TranslucentStatus` on Android, no additional change on iOS)